 Military bases worldwide offer events and celebrations during April as part of the Month of the Military Child.
 From carnivals and festivals, to giveaways and freebies, family officials spend the month making military children feel special.
 Parents should check with their local base for details on the events in their area.

-The Department of Defense Education Activity (DoDEA) wants students to wear purple on April 19 in celebration of the month and what they're calling "Purple Up" day.
+On April 19, the Department of Defense Education Activity wants students to wear purple in celebration of the month and what they're calling "Purple Up" day.
 Rock your purple shirt no matter where you are!

 Each April, Operation Homefront marks Month of the Military Child by hosting a gala and awards presentation for their Military Child of the Year Awards.
 Each branch winner still will receive the $10,000 prize, a laptop computer and other donated gifts.
-In 2020 and 2021 the awards occurred without a gala.
+In 2023, the gala will take place in Washington, D.C., from April 11-14.

 Mental Health Resources for Military Children

-The American Red Cross also has resources to help military children with their mental health.
+The American Red Cross has resources to help military children with their mental health.

 A series of courses offered online can help families connect with each other, particularly before and after deployments.
 They also give ideas for connecting with kids and developing a plan as a family when you are facing a military-related separation.